mikel-egana-aranguren/SADI-Galaxy/README.md

 Funding
 -------

-Mikel Egaña Aranguren is funded by the Marie Curie Cofund programme (FP7) of the European Union through the UPM (Spain).
+Mikel Egaña Aranguren is funded by the Marie Curie Cofund programme (FP7) of the European Union through the UPM (Spain), and by the Genomic Resources group of the UPV-EHU (Spain).